In this context, the Australian Government consulted on two aspects of the system between December 2017 and March 2018, being:

 Technological changes, changing growth industries and how workers engage with labour market are among a range of economic forces changing the future of work and the skills required by the Australian workforce.
-It is imperative that training products remain adaptable to a range of factors that will affect workforce trends and to provide learners with the skills and capacity to enable them to achieve a broader range of employment opportunities or further study.
+It is imperative that training products remain adaptable to a range of factors that will affect workforce trends.
+In this changing environment, training products must provide learners with the skills and capacity to enable them to achieve a broader range of employment opportunities or further study.

 In November 2016, skills ministers agreed for work to be undertaken to examine and develop a case for change to enhance training products, in partnership with industry and in consultation with the VET sector.
-This is to ensure that training products continue to be relevant in the future, and support skills development as technology and industry changes.
+This work ensures that training products continue to be relevant in the future, and support skills development as technology and industry changes.

 Between 14 December 2017 and 9 March 2018, the Australian Government Department of Education and Training consulted on unduly short courses and training product reform.
 VET stakeholders were encouraged to consider and respond to the respective discussion papers.

 A total of 64 written submissions were received by the department on training product reform, of which 49 agreed to be published on the department's online submissions portal.
-These submissions will inform the Joint Working Party's advice to the COAG Industry and Skills Council on the proposed next steps for training product reform when it meets in late 2018.
+These submissions informed the Joint Working Party's advice to the COAG Industry and Skills Council on the proposed next steps for training product reform when it meets in October 2018.